Netcromancer/home_lab/README.md

 ##Targeted Services

--Cloud Servers
+- Cloud Servers
--Streaming Media (Netflix, Spotify, etc)
+- Streaming Media (Netflix, Spotify, etc)
--Home Assistant (Alexa, Google Home)
+- Home Assistant (Alexa, Google Home)
--Security/Home Monitoring
+- Security/Home Monitoring
--Storage
+- Storage

+  Each service will be its own module and may be partitioned further depending on size and scope.
+At this time, the intent is to use Terraform or Ansible to create playbooks for each piece.

+  There will be a networking guide as well, should a user want to set up a similar network topology to what will be used when this is completed.
+The basic design will be added when completed and will be altered as the design of the project changes.